MTV (Russia): Sale to Viacom (2002–2008)

-After switching to "MTV Russia"Ilya Bachurin's music blocks also often began to rotate and video clips of graduates of the "Factory of Stars" project created under his supervision, over time, the reality show itself began to air (the First Channel was considered a friendly partner of MTV Russia in those years, from where Bachurin came).
+After Ilya Bachurin came to MTV Russia, the music blocks also often began to rotate and video clips of graduates of the "Factory of Stars" project created under his supervision, over time, the reality show itself began to air (Channel One was considered a friendly partner of MTV Russia in those years, from where Bachurin came).
 Against the background of the departure of the original VJ's, the quality of programs and the popularity of the channel began to gradually decline.
 In addition, the free airtime was gradually given to interactive programs that were based on voting conducted by sending SMS messages to a four-digit phone number.
 At various times, "SMS-chart", "Kinochart", "Mobile Robots", etc. were broadcast on MTV Russia.
 From 2004 to 2009, SMS services for ordering songs to mobile phones or performing various entertainment services, as well as chats that were displayed at the bottom of the screen during the clips and broadcasts, were constantly working on the channel.
 Similar services in those years during the broadcast worked on other specialized decimeter channels (DTV-Viasat, Muz-TV, TV-3 and 7TV).

-Since January 9, 2004, the broadcasting of "MTV Russia" began to go with stereo sound.
+Since 9 January 2004, the broadcasting of "MTV Russia" began to go with stereo sound.
 This was evidenced by a gray rectangular bar with the text "Stereo" under the logo, which was displayed on the Moscow broadcast of the TV channel from January 2004 to December 2005.
 At the same time, the TV channel carried out technical re-equipment of all TV studios involved in filming their own projects.

 In the mid-2000s, the strengthening of the positions of such entertainment TV channels as STS and TNT forced MTV Russia to change the broadcasting schedule of the channel since 2005 in the direction of reducing the number of music videos and programs related to music being shown and increasing the number of entertainment programs — both of its own production and programs with voiceover translation into Russian, borrowed from MTV.
 Due to the difficult relationship with the new management (according to Tutta Larsen, who did not understand how talented the team was assembled on the channel by Zosimov), and due to the unfavorable environment for creative activity on the channel, the few remaining VJ's and voice-over workers from the old composition of MTV Russia continued to leave their places, In particular, in 2003–2006, general producer Dmitry Velikanov and VJ Tatiana Gevorkyan, Ivan Urgant, Grigory Kulagin left the channel.